LoukaDOZ/AI-algorithms/wordle_solver/README.md

 ## Limitations

 The first limitation is that the words are sorted before playing the game.
-For this first turn, it should not be a problem but after that, the information that a word would give may be invalid as some words aren't available anymore.
+For the first turn, it should not be a problem but after that, the information that a word would give may be invalid as some words aren't available anymore.
 It should update this list in real time based on the state of the game.

 Also, it does not distinguish between a common word and an uncommon word.
 It would be interesting to use word frequency data to favour common words, as they are more likely to be the solution.

 Finally, the best first word to play is "raies" with an information of 6.423248, and a `number_of_solutions(N)` of `N = 7251`.
 But this isn't the best score we can get.
-By placing first "tarie" we can go up to `N = 7306`.
+By placing first "tarie" we can go up to `N = 7306` (91.55%).

 ## Examples
 ### Interactive play